DG-InClass/CPSC-1520-E01-Sep-2025/Agenda.md

 - *Fall Break*
 - **Today**
   - ***Bonus** Class*
+    - Preview Lab 5 before and after
+      - (🙈 Preview in Dan's "eyes only")
+    - [Retro Lab 5] as a practice
     - This is a "catch-up" bonus class where you can ask questions and we can fill any knowledge "pot-holes" in the *Road to Recovery*.
     - Assignment 2 Questions?!